microsoft/DeepSpeed/docs/_tutorials/pipeline.md

 model weights.

-Below is an illustration of scheduling micro-batches for hybrid data and pipeline parallelism within DeepSpeed.
+Below is an illustration of how DeepSpeed will train a batch with eight micro-batches using hybrid two-way data parallelism and two-stage pipeline parallelism.
+GPUs 0 and 2 are arranged in a pipeline and will alternate forward (F) and backward (B) passes.
+They will then all-reduce (AR) gradients with their data parallel counterparts, GPUs 1 and 3, respectively.
+Finally, the two pipeline stages update their model weights.

 ![Pipeline Schedule](/assets/images/pipe-schedule.png)